Global behaviour of bistable solutions for hyperbolic gradient systems in one unbounded spatial dimension: Invasion implies convergence

 and

 \end{lemma} \begin{proof} Let

-and let $U_0=U(0)=(u_0,u_1)$ denote the initial condition for the solution under consideration.
+and let $U_0=U(0)=(u_0,\tilde{u}_0)$ denote the initial condition for the solution under consideration.
 Then, for every nonnegative time $t$, the following representation holds for the solution at time $t$:

-thus we may choose $\Usmall(t)$ and $\Usmooth(t)$ as the first and the second term of the right-hand side of this equality, respectively.
+thus $\Usmall(t)$ and $\Usmooth(t)$ may be chosen as the first and the second term of the right-hand side of this equality, respectively.
 For more details see \cite[113]{GallayJoly_globStabDampedWaveBistable_2009}.
 Observe by the way that this decomposition is not unique. \end{proof} For every $t$ in $[0,+\infty)$, let us write

 and let us denote by $\xEscSmooth(t)$ the supremum of the set

 with the convention that $\xEscSmooth(t)$ equals $-\infty$ if this set is empty. \begin{lemma}[distance between $\xEscSmooth(t)$ and $\xesc(t)$ remains bounded] The following limit holds: